jezevec10/jstris-multilang/id.md

 ```
 'donate' => 'Donate',
+'supportUs' => 'Support Us',
-'descr' => 'Support Jstris by sending a donation and enable Supporter rewards',
+'descr' => 'Support Jstris and enable the Supporter rewards',
 'supportJstris' => 'Support Jstris',
-'supportDesc1' => 'If you appreciate this game, please consider a donation to this project and help cover server expenses and further development.',
+'supportDesc1' => 'If you appreciate this game, please consider becoming Supporter of this project and help cover server expenses and further development.',
 'warnDelay' => 'It may take up to 10 minutes until the transaction is credited to your Jstris account.
 Then you can configure your Supporter benefits here.',
 't1Full' => 'Tier 1 Supporter',
 't2Full' => 'Tier 2 Supporter',